Balurghat: Festivals

 Durga Puja is widely celebrated throughout the town.
-Major places to visit during festival are Avijatri Club, Kachikala Club, Srijoni Sangha, Newtown, Sanket Club and various others.
 The next big festival is Kali Puja which is also a major festival celebrated during Deepawali.
-Majour places are Milan Sangha Club, Balurghat College more, Yubashree Sangha and various others places.
-Some other festivals like Chhath Puja, Rath Yatra, Biswakarma Puja, Ganesh Chaturthi and Saraswati puja are widely celebrated at Balurghat.
+Other festivals including Chhath Puja, Rath Yatra, Biswakarma Puja, Ganesh Chaturthi and Saraswati Puja are also widely celebrated at Balurghat.
 Bolla Kali Puja is celebrated at Bolla approximately 15 kilometres (9 miles) from Balurghat, in November each year, for which millions of devotees come to see the festival.
-Festivals of non-hindu religions are also celebrated i,e Christmas, Ramadaan, and Buddha Purnima.
+Festivals of non-Hindu religions are also celebrated i.e. Christmas, Ramadaan, and Buddha Purnima.

 Sports

-Balurghat is also home to district's 1st ever stadium to host the top tier national level cricket match like a Ranji Trophy Match.
+Balurghat is also home to district's first stadium to host the top tier national level cricket match like a Ranji Trophy Match.
 Balurghat Stadium is a multi-purpose stadium used for sports like cricket and football.
-A major cricket tournament called Bijay Kumar Saha Memorial T-20 Tournament held annually at this stadium where various teams from West Bengal, India & even from Bangladesh participate.
-An indoor sports complex in Balurghat is also inaugurated in 2023 for various indoor sports activities like badminton, table tennis, marshal arts etc. The Police line playground is one of the major playground and has the best infrastructure after the main stadium which is used by both the West Bengal Police & general public.
+A major cricket tournament called Bijay Kumar Saha Memorial T-20 Tournament held annually at this stadium where various teams from West Bengal, India & from Bangladesh participate.
+An indoor sports complex in Balurghat is also inaugurated in 2023 for various indoor sports activities like badminton, table tennis, marshal arts etc. Since 2021, usually in the month of December, the district police have been organising a 10 km marathon, for all age of people, in the town to promote health and traffic rule awareness.
+The Police line playground is one of the major playground and has the best infrastructure after the main stadium which is used by both the West Bengal Police & general public.
 Some other major playgrounds are Balurghat College Playground (Uttamasaha), Balurghat High School Playgrounds, Netaji Sporting Club, Railway Station ground etc.